Visit page main

 The Money

 Becoming a doctor is a costly undertaking and often results in a lot of student debt.
 First, you must find a way to pay for undergrad and medical school, which is the most expensive and grueling.
-The average cost of student loans after school is approximately $200,000; this is the average many people owe upwards of $300,000 after schooling.
+The average cost of student loans after school is approximately $200,000, with some owing upwards of $300,000 after schooling.

 Additionally, once medical school is over, you do not begin earning a high salary right away.
 On average, a resident doctor makes only $53,983, which is very low for how much they work.
 Expect to wait to pay off your student loans.

 Lastly, if you are becoming a doctor just for the money, please rethink your decision.
-The salary might be excellent, but the reason you should become a doctor is because of a genuine interest in science, school, and helping others, NOT money.
+The salary might be excellent, but the reason you should become a doctor is because of a genuine interest in science, school, and helping others.

 The Uncertainty